It just wouldn’t be a wedding without flowers!

 If traditional flowers appeal to you, remember there are many shades of white which can lend interest to your color palette.
 A bouquet with some variation in tones also tends to show up better in photographs.
 Try mixing white flowers with soft pastels such as pale pink or champagne roses and adding some delicate filler flowers such as Queen Anne’s lace.
 A mixture of pretty greens along with white flowers also works well.

-Flowers also belong on the cake and reception tables.
+Flowers also belong on the cake.
 Whatever flowers you have chosen for bouquets, the leftovers or flowers with shorter stems are perfect for the cake topper or as accents on each tier of the cake.